Netflix release dates 2020: all the major upcoming TV shows and films revealed

 Unbreakable Kimmy Schmidt Interactive Particular Harry Potter star Daniel Radcliffe is ready to star on this particular choose-your-own-adventure episode.

-Welcome to Sudden Loss of life A remake of the 1995 Jean-Claude Van Damme terrorist thriller with Michael Jai White within the lead position

-The Willoughbys Animated function based mostly on Lois Lowery’s kids e book of the identical identify.
+The Willoughbys Animated characteristic based mostly on Lois Lowery’s kids ebook of the identical identify.
 Ricky Gervais and Maya Rudolph are amongst these lending their voices to the movie

 Wonderland New thriller movie from Peter Berg (Deepwater Horizon, Lone Survivor) based mostly on a novel by Ace Atkins.
 Mark Wahlberg, Winston Duke and Alan Arkin star